-European lotteries are committed to address illegal gaming and related criminal activities while at the same time minimising any potential harm on society and vulnerable groups1 in particular by means of a controlled expansion of gaming.
-Education and prevention is seen at the forefront of European Lotteries' commitment to responsible gaming.
+European lotteries are committed to address illegal gambling and related criminal activities while at the same time minimising any potential harm on society and vulnerable groups in particular by means of a controlled expansion of gaming and mandatory Responsible Gaming certification.
+Self-regulation, education and prevention is seen at the forefront of European Lotteries' commitment to responsible gaming.

-These standards have been created by the EL CSR/Responsible Gaming Working Group and include feedback from EL Members.
+These standards have been created by the EL CSR/Responsible Gaming Working Group and include feedback from EL Members, regulators, assessors, and experts.
 The objectives of the standards are: